pepa65/luav/README.md

-# luavm - Lua Version Manager
+# luav - Lua version manager

 **Command line tool to manage and switch between different versions of `lua`, `LuaJIT` and `luarocks`.**